endongw9/endongw9.github.io/_pages/home.md

 ## Research topics
 * Vector Autoregression and local/linear projection
 * High dimensionality in time series
-* Causal inference and causal mediation analysis in macroeconomics
+* Causal mediation and counterfactuals in macroeconomics